 ADHD brainI know I’m preaching to the choir when I say your ADHD brain is very important.
-Your brain controls your entire life, your thinking, your emotions, and behavior.
+Your brain controls your life, thinking, emotions, and behavior.
 It’s the most important organ in your body…and the one science knows the least about.

 So, how much do you think about it…your ADHD brain?

-And if you do think about your ADHD brain, don’t you want to know how to take care of your one and only amazing ADHD brain?
-Or at least what not to do?
+If you consider your ADHD brain, wouldn’t you want to learn how to care for your incredible ADHD brain?
+Or, at the very least, what to avoid doing?

-If so, following is my list of the biggest mistakes people make in having an ADHD brain.
-Just so you know what not to do.
+If so, the following is my list of the biggest mistakes people make when having an ADHD brain, so you know what not to do.

 1. Not protecting it

-If you want to enjoy your own or a loved one’s ADHD brain for as long as possible you must protect it.
-Brains are fragile and unfortunately a little damage goes a long way.
-Even though it’s not always possible to prevent accidents, there are some things you can do right now that will protect your brain just in case.
+If you want to enjoy your own or a loved one’s ADHD brain for as long as possible, you must protect it.
+Brains are fragile; unfortunately, a little damage goes a long way.
+Even though it’s not always possible to prevent accidents, there are some things you can do right now to protect your brain, just in case

 • Don’t drive under the influence of drugs or alcohol.